- Can ABCpdf convert my Microsoft Office documents to PDF?

 Sometimes your code may inadvertently insert extra data into the content stream.
 Again this will corrupt the PDF.

 HTML Compression is something that some versions of Adobe/Acrobat Reader can be unhappy about.
 If your server provides compressed output then Acrobat may simply display a blank page.
 You should know whether you've enabled IIS compression or not - it's off by default.
-If you're really not sure then use a utility like IEWatch to check the content headers being returned.
-If you see gzip then you're seeing compressed content.
-(If you're using IIS6 compression, this can be switched off on a file by file basis by altering settings in the Metabase.)
+If you are really not sure then use a utility like IEWatch to check the content headers being returned.
+If you see gzip then you are seeing compressed content.
+(If you are using IIS6 compression, this can be switched off on a file by file basis by altering settings in the Metabase.)

 File caching can cause problems, especially when working on secure connections.
 If the cache headers are set to no-cache or the cache expires before Acrobat sees the document then the browser can get into a situation in which it asks Acrobat to open a document only to delete it before Acrobat can do so.
 Look out for Response.CacheControl = "no-cache", Response.AddHeader "Pragma", "no-cache" and Response.Expires = -1.